 One: Airlines are streamlining their budgets, trying to cut costs on everything from food to baggage and of course, personnel.
-The result: overworked, underpaid airline staff who have to juggle the dual role of being glorified bus boys with terrorist-fighting 007′s AND impatient, frustrated passengers, sick of airlines trying to get them to pay more for less and less and less.
+The result: an overworked, underpaid flight attendant who has to juggle the dual role of glorified waiter with terrorist-fighting 007’s AND impatient, frustrated passengers, sick of airlines trying to get them to pay more for less and less and less.

 Two: Since 9/11, airports and airlines have upped their security measures and federal protection has granted “first-responders” increased protection and authority.
 According to statute 49 USC 46504:

 “An individual on an aircraft in the special aircraft jurisdiction of the United States who, by assaulting or intimidating a flight crew member or flight attendant of the aircraft, interferes with the performance of the duties of the member or attendant or lessens the ability of the member or attendant to perform those duties, or attempts or conspires to do such an act, shall be fined under title 18, imprisoned for not more than 20 years, or both.
 However, if a dangerous weapon is used in assaulting or intimidating the member or attendant, the individual shall be imprisoned for any term of years or for life. ” After 9/11, in the USA Patriot Act, Congress altered the statute slightly to make it a crime to “conspire to interfere in a crime”.

 But how does this all play out in regular life?